About The Brooklyn Teacup

 Ariel started upcycling china in the Spring of 2018 after discovering a pile of beautiful plates, bowls and teacups that had been put out on the sidewalk on trash night.
 Not knowing what she would do with them, Ariel rescued the stacks of dishware and brought them home to her Brooklyn apartment.

-Ariel's one-bedroom apartment did not lend itself to the equipment needed to get started.
+Ariel's one-bedroom apartment did not lend itself to the large drill press equipment needed to get started.
 So, Ariel brought the dishware out to her parents’ garage in New Jersey where she taught herself to drill through all types of porcelain and ceramic dinnerware.
-Soon thereafter, while commuting back and forth from Brooklyn to New Jersey to work on her wares, The Brooklyn Teacup was born.

 The Story Behind our Brooklyn Studio

-Ariel never intended for The Brooklyn Teacup to have a physical location or planned to convert a portion of her apartment into a shop or showroom.
+Ariel never intended for The Brooklyn Teacup to have a physical location and never would have guessed that her space would become a popular shop or showroom.
 But after an interview with Joelle Garguilo of NBC 4 New York aired during the height of the COVID-19 pandemic, The Brooklyn Teacup began receiving numerous inquiries about visiting the studio.
-So, Ariel made (masked) visits available by appointment... and the rest is history!

 Upcycling Granny's Wedding China